aalberti/articles/mental models/turtles.en.md

 In the multidimensional space of tests properties, you get a bubble, corresponding to a set of practises.
 If you generalize this, you will get one bubble for each test category of each module.

-For example, for some tests, you may mock/stub/fake this or that library.
-For other tests, you may prefer using their real implementations.
+For example, for some tests requiring speed, you may mock/stub/fake this or that library.
+For other realist tests, you may prefer using their real implementations.
-For this feature, you want to smoke test the end-to-end plumbing, while randomly generating edge cases at 5000 tests per second, by testing one independent sub-sub domain library.
+For this feature, you may want to smoke test the end-to-end plumbing for realism, while randomly generating edge cases at 5000 tests per second, by testing one independent sub-sub domain library, for coverage, reliability, and explainability.
 It depends.

 In a simple system, you might be able to call bubbles of practises unit, integration, system, service, UI, or end-to-end tests, in a way that makes sense to you across all your modules.
-In more complex systems (for example a polyglot one), what you call a unit test is totally different from one module to the other.
+In more complex systems (for example polyglot ones), what you call a unit test is totally different from one module to the other.

 In addition, like all systems, architecture is nested.
 The integration testing of a system is the unit testing of a higher level one.